 🚴🏼♀️ Day 10-13: Amsterdam, Netherlands

 On day 10, take a 3.5-hour train from Bruges to Amsterdam.
 This city is known for its art galleries, scenic canals, and its unique blend of old-school architecture and new-age experiences.
+There are also plenty of unique Amsterdam bookstores to fall in love with!

 The Van Gogh Museum and Galerie De Appel are both amazing cultural spots that offer a glimpse into the lives of Amsterdam’s finest artists.
 Hop on a bike and race to Dam Square and the chic De 9 Straatjes district before slowing things down with a canal cruise.